 On the home sleep test side of things, most tests are designed to be minimally invasive to provide a non-intrusive experience that allows for better sleep quality.
 You’ll be sleeping in your own bed—an environment that you’re familiar with, comfortable with, and most importantly, accustomed to falling asleep in.

 In terms of lab sleep studies, the sheer amount of sensors and equipment will almost certainly affect your sleep quality.
-Factor in sleeping in an unfamiliar environment under observation by a sleep technologist and you have the perfect recipe for fragmented sleep.
+Then, factor in sleeping in an unfamiliar environment under observation by a sleep technologist and you have the perfect recipe for fragmented sleep.

-For these reasons, sleep centers have come a long way in terms of comfort.
+For these reasons, sleep centers have come a long way in terms of comfort despite all of the extraneous medical equipment.
 A good sleep center will put effort into making the testing environment as comfortable as possible.

 While it won’t compare to sleeping in your own bed with far fewer attachments (especially if you’re considering the minimalist SleepAgain device), you can expect that a sleep center will feel less like spending the night in a hospital bed and more like sleeping in a hotel room.